 Repetitive motion injuries are among the most common reasons for workman’s compensation claims.
 However, you can avoid them.
 Reach is a huge contributing factor.
 This is why workspace set-up, technology, and furniture placement is so critical in a control room.

 Everything needs to be within easy reach to avoid stretching, pulling, and repetitive motions.
 Things as simple as proper keyboard and mouse placement can result in a drop in workplace injuries.
 The furniture you incorporate into your control room design will enable you to manage workspace functionality and comfort.
 It will help you avoid injuries and increase comfort and productivity.

 When it comes to comfort in a control room, placement of your control room consoles and technical furniture is key.
 It’s not just about where you put the chair, or how far away the monitor is from the operator.
 It’s also about the room’s layout.
 In addition, where the work spaces are in relation to the video wall and other technology and how far apart the operators are is also important.

 Control room layout, when done right, can help promote communication, collaboration, and easy access to equipment and personnel.
 This includes not only the location of workstations but also factors such as desk height, lighting, and acoustics.
 All of these play a part in the comfort of the staff while working in the room on a daily basis.

 For your control room to be effective and functional, it has to have more than just state of the art technology.
 Comfort for the individuals that work in the room and who are responsible for making it run should be a primary consideration.
-To make sure you’ve got comfort at the top of the priority list, and that you get it right while setting your control room design standards, talk our team at Fountainhead Control Rooms.
+To make sure you’ve got comfort at the top of the priority list and that you get it right while setting your control room design standards, talk to our team at Fountainhead Control Rooms.